Yash-Ughade/Voosh-Backend-Node.js/README.md

 # Voosh-Backend-Node.js

+Summery
+This is s Backend project built on Node.js.
+For storing the data MongDB is used.
+This app runs on port 5000

-## Steps to run
+# Steps to run

-# 1. Clone this repo
+#@ 1.
+Clone this repo

-# 2. run npm install
+## 2. run npm install

-# 3. setup the .env file (change the name to .env form .env.example)
+## 3. use the .env.example file to store your environment variables (change the name to .env form .env.example)